Startup Org Chart Roles

 Who reports to whom

-• Engineers report through engineering leadership, not directly to multiple cross-functional leads.
+• Engineers report through engineering leadership.

-• Growth specialists report to growth or GTM lead with clear campaign accountability.
+• Growth specialists report to growth leadership.

 Example reporting lines

-• Founder → CTO → Engineers
+• Founder -> CTO -> Engineers

-• Founder → Product Lead → Product Manager and Designer
+• Founder -> Product Lead -> Product Manager and Designer

-• Founder → Growth Lead → Marketing and Lifecycle
+• Founder -> Growth Lead -> Marketing and Lifecycle

-• Founder → Operations Lead → Finance/Admin and People/Recruiting
+• Founder -> Operations Lead -> Finance/Admin and People/Recruiting

 How roles evolve by stage